funnybunnyofdoom/Vintage-Story-Mods/README.md

 -jpm - Just Private Message
 	Allows the player to send messages to each other.
 Admin can view private messages.

+-ironman
+	Puts the player in ironman mode in the doomland server

 -Just Light Jars: [FunnyBunnyofDOOM][DukePony] harvest glow worms and craft them with a glass jar to get glowing jars